JacobNLee/cs480Lee/PA1/README.md

 ```
 will help

-If I did a horrible with a that run it like this.
+If I did a horrible job with that, run it like this.
 ```bash
 ./Tutorial --v ../shaders/330.vert --f ../shaders/330.frag
 ```

-The shaders are in the shader file
+The shaders are in the shader folder